Connor Brown (ice hockey): Edmonton Oilers

 As an unrestricted free agent at the conclusion of his contract with the Capitals and missing most of the previous season, Brown signed a one-year, $4 million contract with the Edmonton Oilers for the 2023–24 season on July 1, 2023.
 He made his Oilers debut on October 12, in an 8–1 loss to the Vancouver Canucks.
 He struggled to start the season, still recovering from the time off following the knee injury.
-He ended his personal 72-game goal drought scoring his first goal with the Oilers on March 13, 2024, in a 7–2 victory over the Capitals.
+He ended his personal 72-game goal drought scoring his first goal with the Oilers on March 13, 2024, in a 7–2 victory over the Capitals, in turn receiving a standing ovation from the crowd.
 On March 6, Adam Henrique was acquired by the Oilers and with Mattias Janmark, the three formed a third line that was a key to the Oilers' playoff success.
 He finished the season with four goals and 12 points in 71 games.
 The Oilers made the 2024 Stanley Cup playoffs and advanced to the Stanley Cup Final against the Florida Panthers.
 The penalty kill unit, which Brown was a part of, finished with the playoffs with a league-leading 98.6% success rate.
 The Oilers were ultimately defeated in seven games by the Panthers, with Brown recording two goals and six points in 19 playoff games,.
 Brown was re-signed to a one-year, $1 million contract by the Oilers for the 2024–25 season on July 1, 2024.